Robotic and Minimally Invasive Surgery

-What procedures do the Wesley offers using robotic surgery?
+What procedures does the Wesley offer using robotic surgery?

-As the Wesley’s robotic program has two da Vinci Surgical System robots we are able to treat a large number and wide range of complex cancers and diseases with minimally invasive surgery.
+Our robotic program has two da Vinci Surgical System robots, allowing us to treat a large number and wide range of complex cancers and diseases with minimally invasive surgery.

 We offer minimally invasive surgical options to patients with diseases and conditions in the areas of urology, gynaecology, colorectal, thoracic, cardiac and upper gastro-intestinal and lower gastro-intestinal surgery.